 At SCQF level 5, the NPA develops knowledge and practical skills needed as an introduction to development of mobile technology systems and applications.
 The optional Units give candidates the opportunity to specialise in specific areas.

-At SCQF level 6, the NPA further develops candidates’ knowledge and skills of mobile technology systems and applications.
-This includes progression from the optional Units at SCQF level 5 to SCQF level 6.

-The NPAs at SCQF levels 5 and 6 can be integrated into National Certificate programmes where the use of mobile technology is also relevant and appropriate, such as the NC in Mobile Technology at SCQF level 5 (GG0J 45).
+The NPA at SCQF level 5 can be integrated into National Certificate programmes where the use of mobile technology is also relevant and appropriate, such as the NC in Mobile Technology at SCQF level 5 (GG0J 45).

-The NPAs are designed in order that the candidates can progress from SCQF level 4 to level 5 and then to level 6.
+The NPAs are designed in order that the candidates can progress from SCQF level 4 to level 5.

 6.2 Delivery and assessment